joergschultzelutter/secure-aprs-bastion-bot/docs/send-aprs-message.md

 # `send-aprs-message.py`

 This program is a Frankenstein'ed version of multiple APRS “send message” routines from the [core-aprs-client](https://github.com/joergschultzelutter/core-aprs-client).
 Its sole purpose is to provide the user with a simple way to send _multi_-line APRS messages (read: content longer than 67 characters which is to be split up into multiple APRS messsages).
-You cann add `send-aprs-message.py` to your custom `--command-code` user scripts and send responses to the user from whose callsign the initial request has originated.
+You can add `send-aprs-message.py` to your custom `--command-code` user scripts and send responses to the user from whose callsign the initial request has originated.

-For notification targets other than APRS (e.g. Telegram messenger), I recommend using the message library [apprise](https://github.com/caronc/apprise) by Chris Caron which also supports regular APRS messages up to 67 bytes in length.
+For notification targets other than APRS (e.g. Telegram messenger), I recommend using the message library [apprise](https://github.com/caronc/apprise) by Chris Caron which also supports regular APRS messages up to 67 bytes in length (developed by yours truly).

 >[!NOTE]
 >The message format is automatically converted to ASCII 7-bit encoding, if possible, if the message is in a different character set format.
 In addition, APRS-relevant control characters are removed, if present.